 For this tutorial we will use the user ID "901" and the SIP password "secret".

-After creating the user (901) you need to add the service "Busy Lamp Field" to this user.
+After creating the user (901) you need to add the client application "Busy Lamp Field" to this user.

 Then you need to set a name for the "List URI" of the BLF service, for this tutorial we will use "901_blf".

 Finally you need to select the list of the users that will be available in the BLF list.